webb-tools/tornado-core/README.md

 1. `npm run build:types`

-## Configuration
+## Configuration 🛠️

 Our scripts and tests require the configuration of a `.env` file for operation.
-This also allows for quick changes of networks such as
+This also allows for quick changes of networks between ganache and harmony, or any other evm.
+An example `.env.example` file exists in this repo for reference.

-1. `ganache-cli -m "congress island collect purity dentist team gas unlock nuclear pig combine sight"`
-2. `truffle migrate`

 ## Interact with the Contracts

 Some scripts have been provided in the `scripts/` directory to interact with mixer contracts.
 To use these scripts, `cd scripts` and run `node <script> <...args>`.